 Hey Steve!
-Thank you for writing in for this week’s Ask a Pilot.
 I get questions about turbulence frequently from friends and family, so I’m glad I can share some of my experience.

 Pilots make every effort to give our passengers a safe, expedient and comfortable flight.
 We employ several tools and rely on our collective experiences to avoid areas of potential turbulence and identify the safest and most comfortable path through the sky.